okteto/samples/vscode-ssh/README.md

-# Voting App deployed with raw Kubernetes manifests and integrated with VS Code Remote Development
+# VS Code Remote Development with Kubernetes

-This example shows how to leverage [Okteto](https://cloud.okteto.com) to develop a python app directly in the cloud using VS Code Remote Development.
+This example shows how to leverage [Okteto](https://okteto.com) to develop a python app directly in the cloud using VS Code Remote Development.

 ## Step 1: Install the Okteto CLI